 And as they follow us around the house, the fighting escalates, and as a reaction to the rising level of agitation, our (likely unconscious) idea of the “right” parenting strategy is to start talking to them about stopping.
 And because they generally ignore us, we start to get frustrated and then angry and then downright ticked off at them and before long, our voices have escalated into a scream (and, huh, that sounds just like their fighting, doesn’t it?).

 And so we go from wanting nothing to do with this little shindig to dressing up and responding, YES!
 When we join in like this (even though we didn’t want to), we say “I will give you my undivided attention when you fight.
-I will stop what I am doing, start yelling at you to stop and even allow my emotions to get the best of me.”
+I will stop what I am doing, start yelling at you to stop and even allowing my emotions to get the best of me.”

 What kid wouldn’t fight for the chance to control mom or dad— not only into attending but becoming the entertainment?
 Silly right?
-Ready to RSVP “No” to the next invitation?